epolevikov/Asgan/README.md

 ```
 The first column contains the names of the alignment blocks.
 The rows with ids (+1, +2, +3, +4) correspond to the
 unique alignment blocks, while the rows with the empty block title represent repeats.
 The second column corresponds
-to the sequences of the query assembly.
-The following three columns show the length of a sequence, the starting and
+to the sequences of the query assembly to which the alignment blocks were mapped.
+The following three columns show
-the ending position of an alignment block accordingly.
-The remaining columns correspond to the sequences, lengths,
+the length of a sequence, the starting and the ending position of an alignment block accordingly.
+The remaining columns
-and mapping positions of the alignment blocks for the target assembly.
+correspond to the sequences, lengths, and mapping positions for the alignment blocks of the target assembly.

 ## Statistics